-Perspective | ‘Greetings from a dead man’: They were strangers, until a dying man brought them together
+Perspective | ‘Greetings from a dead man’: They were strangers until a dying man brought them together

 Duggan shared with me a text Massumi asked Junghans to write on his behalf and send to the group.

-“This experience has brought an unexpected and incredibly moving new element I treasure,” it read.
+“This experience has brought an unexpected and incredibly moving new element I treasure,” it reads.
 “It is like a whole new family has blossomed up around me.
 I watch in wonder as all these people rally round me and I feel a unique and powerful love pouring on me unlike any other I have ever experienced.”